 How to remove Macro Virus

-While opening Word documents that you think may contain Macro Virus, press Shift while opening the document.
-That will prevent any macros from running, as Office documents start in Safe Mode when you press Shift and open them.
+While opening Word documents that you think may contain Macro Virus, press Shift while opening the document, that will prevent any macros from running, as Office documents start in Safe Mode when you press Shift and open them.
 You can then check out what all macros are present in the document.
 If anything looks suspicious, you can remove it before using the document.

-Microsoft has in recent times seem a jump in the incidence of Macro Virus, using email as well as social engineering.
+Microsoft has in recent times seen a jump in the incidence of Macro Virus, using email as well as social engineering.
 In fact, the once-deadly VBA macro malware too has made a resurgent comeback in recent times.

 Stay safe – exercise caution!